Plantation properties in India are among the prettiest hotels in the country, surrounded by gorgeous greenery, and feel like stepping back in time.

 Gain a great insight into the variety Kerala has to offer as you travel south to north over three weeks.
 You’ll have the opportunity to stay in different types and styles of accommodation, ranging from tea bungalows to a plantation mansion, houseboat, treehouse and tents, to name a few.

 Spend your days among tea and spice plantations, relaxing in rural settings, spotting wildlife, cruising along the Alleppey backwaters, visiting local markets and getting to know the towns that make Kerala tick.
-Finish on a remote beach to round off your journey through ‘God’s Own Country’.
+Relax on a remote beach to round off your holiday through ‘God’s Own Country’.

 Highlights